tfreese56/tfreese56.github.io/tfjekyll/_posts/2021-04-18-x-device-locker.md

 <img src="/img/tcloud-register.png" alt="x device locker register" class="screenshot"/>

 ## Login
-What the user sees each time they reopen the app.
-User has the ability to change their main password and on doing so, each of their passowrds is re-encrypted with the new main password.
+The login page the user sees each time they reopen the app.
+The user has the ability to change their main password and on doing so, each of their passowrds is re-encrypted with the new main password.

 <img src="/img/tcloud-login.png" alt="x device locker login" class="screenshot"/>